furioness/reflex-arena-srv-docker/README.md

 If you want to have your ruleset, you have to make a pull request to this repo https://github.com/Nailok/reflex_rulesets.git You can tag D-X in the Reflex Arena RU Discord server https://discord.com/invite/vQ3rx5m to speed up things.

+### Dedicatedserver.cfg
+For some reason, `docker/dedicatedserver.cfg` is used only on the first `docker compose up` run, thus making ambiguous what file to edit.
+For now, edit both - from docker and inside reflexded folder.
+Why?
+The first one, so in case you ever reinit the build (by removing the sentiel file `reflexded/CONTAINER_ALREADY_STARTED`), the second one - it is the one actually used by the instances.

 ### Server doesn't load some maps from the workshop
 Check the logs (`docker compose logs -f ded1` and try the thing on that server), if you see something like `Crypto API failed certificate check, error flags 0x00000008 for '/CN=cache7-waw1.steamcontent.com'`, then the system's certificate storage must be outdated.
 Using a fresh wine version must fix the thing.
 Simply run `docker compose up --build -d` to rebuild the image.